dolphin-emu/dolphin/Data/readme.txt

 Games will run 25% too fast, but this will avoid judder.
 There are two options available to bring the game frame rate back down to normal speed.
 The first is the 'Opcode Replay Buffer', which rerenders game frames so headtracking runs at 75fps forcing the game to maintain its normal speed.
 This feature only currently works in around 60% of games, but is the preferred method.
-Synchronous timewarp smudges the image to fake head-tracking at a higher rate.
+Synchronous timewarp rotates the image to fake head-tracking at a higher rate.
 This can be tried if 'Opcode Replay Buffer' fails but sometimes introduces artifacts and may judder depending on the game.
 As a last resort, the the Rift can be set to run at 60hz from your AMD/Nvidia control panel and still run with low persistence, but flickering can be seen in bright scenes.
 Different games run at differnet frame-rates, so choose the correct opcode replay/timewarp setting for the game.\n\n"